Salt-free, sugar-free hot sauces & seasoning

 Why do I see ‘chile’ spelled so many different ways?

 Per the Chile Pepper Institute at New Mexico State University, "the spelling of the word ‘chile’ has a long and varied history.
 Chile comes from the term chilli that comes from the Aztec Nahuatl language."
 The Spanish spelling was later changed to chile by Spanish-speaking Mexicans and chili in the United States.
-The Chili Pepper Institute uses the term chile to refer to the plant or fruit from the plant, while the term chili refers to a culinary dish consisting of a meat, beans, tomatoes and chile powder.
+The Chili Pepper Institute uses the term chile to refer to the plant or fruit from the plant, while the term chili refers to a culinary dish consisting of a meat, beans (OK, beans are debatable), tomatoes and chile powder.